voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--director--profile"></a>`bareos::director::profile`

-Defines a set of ACLs.
-Console Resources can be tied to one or more profiles, making it easier to use a common set of ACLs.
+The Profile Resource defines a set of ACLs.
+Console Resource can be tied to one or more profiles (`Profile (Dir->Console)`), making it easier to use a common set of ACLs.

 #### Parameters